simplify9/Serverless/README.md

 ## Getting Started with SW.Serverless
 Once you have your program ready for installation it's all smooth sailing from there.
-1. Upload your program onto the [installer](https://github.com/simplify9/Serverless/blob/master/SW.Serverless.Installer/Program.cs), running it in your app using a *key*.
+1. Upload your program onto the [installer](https://github.com/simplify9/Serverless/blob/master/SW.Serverless.Installer/Program.cs), running it in your app using a key.
 2. Once your program is installed, allow the [runner](https://github.com/simplify9/Serverless/blob/master/SW.Serverless.Sdk/Runner.cs) to handle all the elbow-grease.
 3. The user that previous handled the server that used *Serverless* returns the data for you.